-If an employee participation program or a stock option program is introduced, the following conditions apply:

-The introduction of an employee participation program or a stock option plan is to provide an incentive for participants to contribute to the future success of the UNIQA Group through their individual performance and to participate in the success of the Group through an increase of the UNIQA share price and through dividend income.
+If an employee participation program or a stock option program is introduced, the following considerations apply: The introduction of an employee participation program or a stock option plan is to provide an incentive for participants to contribute to the future success of the UNIQA Group through their individual performance and to participate in the success of the Group through an increase of the UNIQA share price and through dividend income.
 Moreover, an employee participation program or a stock option plan is to foster identification with the Company.

 In the event of introduction of an employee participation program or a stock option plan, the Management Board and the Supervisory Board - the latter, in particular, in matters relating to the Management Board - would determine the detailed provisions regarding the granting of stock options and the issue of shares.
-These include provisions on the technical implementation and the procedure to be followed in the granting and exercise of stock options, determination of the issue price, holding periods, if any, and the treatment of stock options upon an employee's retirement, decease or termination of employment as well as the elimination of a company from the UNIQA Group.
-In the event of transfer to an employee participation foundation in the meaning of Section 4d (4) of the Income Tax Act, the provision of Section 4d (4) of the Income Tax would have to be complied with, including the underlying plan for the transfer of shares.
+These include provisions on the technical implementation, the prerequisites and the procedure to be followed in the granting and exercise of stock options, the determination of the issue price, holding periods and the treatment of stock options upon an employee's retirement, decease or termination of employment, as well as the elimination of a company from the UNIQA Group.
+In the event of transfer to an employee participation foundation within the meaning of section 4d (4) of the Income Tax Act, the provisions of section 4d (4) of the Income Tax Act, including the underlying plan for the transfer of shares.

 4. The possibility of acquiring own shares and of selling own shares other than on the stock exchange or through a public offering for the purpose of implementing an employee participation program or a stock option plan - as described in paragraph 3 - is in the interest of the Company.
-It is in UNIQA's interest to foster closer ties between executives and employees and the company they work for and the UNIQA Group, and to motivate executives and employees more strongly through the issue of shares.
+It is in UNIQA's interest to foster closer ties between executives as well as employees and the company they work for and the UNIQA Group, and to motivate executives and employees more strongly through the issue of shares.
 As shareholders, executives and employees identify more closely with the company and consequently take a greater interest in the economic success of the company and the Group.

 UNIQA, as a company with international operations, competes for executives in the international market.
 Therefore, it is in UNIQA's reasonable commercial interest to attract and motivate high-performing executives by offering internationally competitive, performance-related forms of remuneration and thus promote their long-term loyalty to the company.
 A stock option plan, or a similar remuneration regime, is deemed to be a well-suited and internationally practiced model to achieve this goal.
 Stock option plans have been introduced by a number of Austrian companies.
-If an employee participation program (including a stock option plan) were to be introduced, UNIQA would define its long-term goals on the basis of the principle of sustainability.
+If an employee participation program (including a stock option plan) were to be introduced, UNIQA would define its long-term goals on the basis of the principle of sustainability (and, in the case of Management Board members, in accordance with the remuneration policy).